softprops/tiny-dynamo/README.md

 ### Tiny

 Tiny Dynamo avoids packing carry-on luggage for anything you don't explicitly need for a simple key-value application.
-This includes an entire sdk and transient line of dependencies.
+This includes an entire sdk and a transient line of dependencies.
 This allows it to fit more easily into smaller spaces and to deliver on Rust's zero cost promise of not paying for what you don't use.

 ### Simpler Data Modeling

-A common laborious activity with DynamoDB applications figuring our your application's data model first and then translating that to a DynamoDB's key space design and catalog of item attribute types.
+A common laborious activity with DynamoDB based applications figuring our your application's data model first and then translating that to a DynamoDB's key space design and catalog of item attribute types.
 This is fine and expected for applications that require more advanced access patterns.
 For simple key-value applications, this is just tax.
 Tiny DynamoDB assumes a key-value data model.
 How you serilize your value is up to you.

 ### Just the data plane